James-Ding/LanguageCOME/docs/Come_spec.md

 ## 10.2 Switch Statement

-COME switch does NOT fall through by default.
+Come switch does NOT fall through by default.

 ```come
 switch (value) {